 What Is Insulin-Like Growth Factor 1 (IGF-1)?

-• Growth failure or short stature in children
+• Slower-than-expected growth or short stature in children

 Where Is IGF-1 Produced in the Body?

-• Liver — stimulated directly by Growth Hormone
+• Liver – stimulated directly by growth hormone and responsible for most blood IGF-1

 Main Functions and Importance of IGF-1